 2015 – Senior Season

-Named ACC Offensive Lineman of the Week for his performances against South Carolina, Illinois, Virginia and Miami • Only player to earn the honor in four different weeks • Graded out at 90 percent or better in each of the first four games of the season and nine of 11 this year • Offensive line was named a Joe Moore Award semifinalist, a new award which recognizes the best o-line play in the country • Graded out a 91 percent, had nine knockdowns and did not allow a sack or QB pressure in a 30-27 overtime victory at Virginia Tech, which clinched the Coastal Division title • Tar Heels had 240 yards rushing against the Hokies • Posted a grade of 93 percent and did not allow a sack or pressure in a 59-21 win over Miami • Played a key role in pass protection and the running game as Carolina piled up 704 total yards of offense – the third-highest total in school history – and beat rival Duke 66-31 • Graded out at 90 percent, had 12 knockdown blocks and did not allow a sack or pressure while playing more than 70 snaps against the Blue Devils • Carolina averaged 8.8 yards per play and had a key block on a Marquise Williams touchdown run vs. Duke • Posted six knockdowns and helped lead Carolina to a 26-13 win at Pitt • Graded out at a career-high 95 percent and posted eight knockdown blocks in a 26-13 win over Virginia • UNC averaged 6.6 yards per play in posting 422 yards of total offense • Paved the way for Elijah Hood to rush for 101 yards and a pair of 3-yard touchdown runs • Had seven knockdown blocks in the win over Wake Forest • Graded out at 91 percent, had nine knockdown blocks, no loafs and did not allow a sack in a 41-14 victory over Delaware • Led an offense that averaged 8.4 yards per play and totaled a season-high 568 yards of offense • Graded out at 90 percent and recorded 11 knockdown blocks in the win over Illinois • Led an offensive line that did not allow a sack and helped UNC post 471 total yards, including 254 on the ground, an average of 6.9 yards per carry • Playing both right guard and left guard throughout the evening, Turner posted a career-best grade of 94 percent in UNC's 53-14 win over North Carolina A&T • Did not allow any pressure or sacks as Carolina had 463 yards of total offense • Posted a 90 percent grade and registered 10 knockdown blocks against the Gamecocks • Tar Heels ran for 208 yards and averaged 6.5 yards per carry in the opener.
+Named ACC Offensive Lineman of the Week for his performances against South Carolina, Illinois, Virginia and Miami • Only player to earn the honor in four different weeks • Graded out at 90 percent or better in each of the first four games of the season and 11 of 13 this year • Offensive line was named a Joe Moore Award semifinalist, a new award which recognizes the best o-line play in the country • Helped pave the way for Carolina to rush for more than 220 yards per game as tailback Elijah Hood rushed for 1,345 yards and quarterback Marquise Williams ran for 867 • Graded out a 91 percent, had nine knockdowns and did not allow a sack or QB pressure in a 30-27 overtime victory at Virginia Tech, which clinched the Coastal Division title • Tar Heels had 240 yards rushing against the Hokies • Posted a grade of 93 percent and did not allow a sack or pressure in a 59-21 win over Miami • Played a key role in pass protection and the running game as Carolina piled up 704 total yards of offense – the third-highest total in school history – and beat rival Duke 66-31 • Graded out at 90 percent, had 12 knockdown blocks and did not allow a sack or pressure while playing more than 70 snaps against the Blue Devils • Carolina averaged 8.8 yards per play and had a key block on a Marquise Williams touchdown run vs. Duke • Posted six knockdowns and helped lead Carolina to a 26-13 win at Pitt • Graded out at a career-high 95 percent and posted eight knockdown blocks in a 26-13 win over Virginia • UNC averaged 6.6 yards per play in posting 422 yards of total offense • Paved the way for Elijah Hood to rush for 101 yards and a pair of 3-yard touchdown runs • Had seven knockdown blocks in the win over Wake Forest • Graded out at 91 percent, had nine knockdown blocks, no loafs and did not allow a sack in a 41-14 victory over Delaware • Led an offense that averaged 8.4 yards per play and totaled a season-high 568 yards of offense • Graded out at 90 percent and recorded 11 knockdown blocks in the win over Illinois • Led an offensive line that did not allow a sack and helped UNC post 471 total yards, including 254 on the ground, an average of 6.9 yards per carry • Playing both right guard and left guard throughout the evening, Turner posted a career-best grade of 94 percent in UNC's 53-14 win over North Carolina A&T • Did not allow any pressure or sacks as Carolina had 463 yards of total offense • Posted a 90 percent grade and registered 10 knockdown blocks against the Gamecocks • Tar Heels ran for 208 yards and averaged 6.5 yards per carry in the opener.

 2014 – Junior Season